omapatel2503/IRoc-U/README.md

 ## Overview

 This repository contains the code and documentation for our team's participation in the **ISRO IRoC Rover Challenge 2024**.
 We are a group of enthusiastic engineers from **IIT Jodhpur**, and our project involved creating a highly functional rover with advanced object detection and path planning capabilities.
-We are proud to have finished in the **top 20 positions nationwide**.

 ## Project Description